rweigel/cdawmeta/README.md

     "data": {
       "sampleStartDate": "1991-10-28T04:59:54.000Z",
       "sampleStopDate": "1991-11-26T19:09:30.000Z",
-      "note": "sample{Start,Stop}Date corresponds to the time range spanned by the penultimate file in the reponse from https://cdaweb.gsfc.nasa.gov/WS/cdasr/1/dataviews/sp_phys/datasets/VOYAGER1_10S_MAG/orig_data/19770905T141947Z,19911227T000042Z, where the start/end in this URL correponds to the start/end of the dataset."
+      "note": "sample{Start,Stop}Date corresponds to the time range spanned by the penultimate file in the response from https://cdaweb.gsfc.nasa.gov/WS/cdasr/1/dataviews/sp_phys/datasets/VOYAGER1_10S_MAG/orig_data/19770905T141947Z,19911227T000042Z, where the start/end in this URL corresponds to the start/end of the dataset."
     }
   }
 }